 6. Never violate Google webmaster guidelines

-Although Google is trying to give webmasters feedback when their guidelines are violated (through webmaster tools) so that you can take corrective actions, it is better not to violate their guidelines in the first place.
+Although Google is trying to give webmasters feedback when their guidelines are violated (through the Google Search Console) so that you can take corrective actions, it is better not to violate their guidelines in the first place.

 7. Keep your website fresh